Concordium/concordium-client/README.md

 There is a bit of a race condition in the way this best block is queried:
 To get the best block, we make a call, and then we need a separate call to get the block info.
-In the meantime the best block could have in fact been pruned due to finalization.
+In the meantime, however, the best block could have been pruned due to finalization.

 #### Configuration

 Accounts, keys, module- and contract-names may be stored in config files on disk to avoid having to pass it as command line options.
-The config directory may be set using the `--config PATH` option and defaults to `$XDG_CONFIG_HOME/concordium`.
+The config directory can be specified with the `--config PATH` option and defaults to `$XDG_CONFIG_HOME/concordium`.
 The variable `XDG_CONFIG_HOME` is defined by the
 [XDG standard](https://hackage.haskell.org/package/directory-1.3.6.0/docs/System-Directory.html#v:XdgConfig)
 as the location of user specific configuration.